Loading Data

 After loading, run a count query to verify:

-wwkg client query "SELECT (COUNT(*) AS ?count) WHERE { ?s ?p ?o }"Or list the named graphs:
+wwkg graph query "SELECT (COUNT(*) AS ?count) WHERE { ?s ?p ?o }"Or list the named graphs: